Curated OER

 Fishy Physics

-Students explore how fish are able to move easily from one depth to another in water.
-In this fish activity students create their own balloon fish.
+Young scholars explore how fish are able to move easily from one depth to another in water.
+In this fish lesson students create their own balloon fish.

 Curated OER